 - Establish a strong theoretical and technical foundation alongside your unique creative output

 - Push your ability to produce studio recordings, digital music and sound design

 - Expert academic support in modules designed to enhance your professionalism, portfolio and employability

 Does professional studio recording and sound design thrill you?
 Are you seeking to push audio boundaries, discover emerging musical trends or produce an original composition?

 You can achieve all this and more on our Music and Sound Production programme, which is designed to provide you with an in-depth exploration of music and sound’s role in the convergent media industries of today enabling you to become the professional you want to be.
 We believe that you learn best by doing, so over the duration of the course you not only develop a robust portfolio but the skill set needed to enter the workplace.

 This course is designed to give you a comprehensive understanding of the music production industry and to help you to develop a wide range of technical production skills.
-There’s an emphasis on creativity, one of the University's core values, and modules are structured to allow you to explore your own creative interests as you refine your professional practice.
+There’s an emphasis on creativity and modules are structured to allow you to explore your own creative interests as you refine your professional practice.

 Year 1 allows you to experience the breadth of opportunities available in Music production, establishing a strong technological and theoretical foundation in production methods and delivery formats.
-Core modules include Radio Production and Podcasting, TV Studio Show: News and Narrative Storytelling.
+Core modules include Radio Production and Podcasting, Recording Studio Practice and Guerrilla Recording.

 Year 2 helps to hone your abilities through specialist modules as you learn how to create and manage live events, music videos and become record producers.
 The course structure continues to build theoretical and practical understanding while developing your creativity, technical skills and professionalism.
-Optional modules may include The Soundtrack: Sound Design for Cinema, Interactive Sound and Music, Studio-based Recording, and Advanced Post-Production.
+Core modules include The Soundtrack: Sound Design for Cinema, Interactive Sound and Music, Music Video and Synthesis and Sequencing.